ostbergjohan/neoloadutils/README.md

-# NeoLoad Utils: A helper application designed to provide additional functionality during performance testing with NeoLoad Test-as-Code (also compatible with other tools).
+# NeoLoad Utils: A helper application designed to provide additional functionality during performance testing with NeoLoad Test-as-Code (also compatible with other tools like jmeter and k6).

 ## API Calls for Pacing